-A significant number of centres used the SQA assessment support packs, but many had chosen to contextualise and develop their own materials.
-In a very small number of cases, there was a slight over-reliance on the use of the assessment checklists, which were being used as instruments of assessment.
+The majority of centres used the SQA assessment support packs.
+In a very small number of cases there was a slight over-reliance on the use of the assessment checklists, which were being used as instruments of assessment.
 However, the evidence presented by the candidates was, in these cases, sufficient to meet the requirements of the unit.
 As with all Core Skills, some centres were not clearly referencing candidate evidence, however, where this was the case, the candidate evidence was still sufficient.
 In some cases, particularly at SCQF level 5, candidates had not documented their search strategy appropriately and this was highlighted as an area for development.